vitejs/vite/docs/config/shared-options.md

 Configure CSS modules behavior.
 The options are passed on to [postcss-modules](https://github.com/css-modules/postcss-modules).

+This option doesn't have any effect when using [Lightning CSS](../guide/features.md#lightning-css).
+If enabled, [`css.lightningcss.cssModules`](https://lightningcss.dev/css-modules.html) should be used instead.

 ## css.postcss

 - **Type:** `string | (postcss.ProcessOptions & { plugins?: postcss.AcceptedPlugin[] })`